NBA Rumors: Kyrie Irving ‘Playing’ Everyone Around The League Regarding His Free Agency, Says West Executive

 Before the start of the 2018-19 NBA season, All-Star point guard Kyrie Irving revealed his plan to sign a long-term contract with the Boston Celtics when he becomes an unrestricted free agent next July.
-However, Irving had a change of heart in the middle of the season and already wants to keep all his option open in the 2019 NBA free agency.
-After a season filled with drama and frustrations, rumors and speculations continue to heat up that Irving will be parting ways with the Celtics to team up with Golden State Warriors small forward Kevin Durant in New York.
+However, Irving had a change of heart in the middle of the season and already wants to keep all his options open in the 2019 NBA free agency.
+After a season filled with drama and frustration, rumors continue to heat up with speculation that Irving will be parting ways with the Celtics to team up with Golden State Warriors small forward Kevin Durant in New York.

 The idea of playing in Madison Square Garden alongside one of the best active players in the league is undeniably intriguing enough for Kyrie Irving to leave the Celtics for the Knicks next summer.
 However, there are still some people who don’t see Irving taking his talent somewhere else.
 An unnamed Western Conference executive who spoke to A. Sherrod Blakely of NBC Sports Boston believes that Irving is just “playing” everyone around the league regarding his impending free agency and said that the All-Star point will re-sign with the Celtics when free agency hits next July.